Job79/EasyTcp/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**send me your code/error and when the bug happens**

-send it to henkje@pm.me, or contact me at discord: henkje#0033
+**send me your code/error and when the bug happens** create a isue on this github, or contact me at discord: henkje#0033